 Educational Adviser, Young Scholars Program

-Under the direction of the Program Manager, responsible for providing comprehensive educational advising and arranging educational opportunities for a caseload of approximately 35 scholarship recipients who are high-achieving high school students from low- to moderate-income families throughout the US.
+Under the direction of the Program Manager, the Educational Adviser is responsible for providing comprehensive educational advising and arranging educational opportunities for a caseload of approximately 35 scholarship recipients who are high-achieving high school students with financial need throughout the US.
 Leads community engagement with scholars via online hangouts, summer programming, regional activities, and a learning management system.

 - Works closely with scholars on action plans to achieve academic, talent, and career-related goals throughout high school with the purpose of being fully prepared to thrive at our nation’s top colleges.
 Builds annual and multi-year plans that include high school placement and curriculum, talent enrichment activities, summer learning experiences, leadership activities, college advising, and internships/mentorships.
 Develops budget recommendations for each scholarship recipient’s Individualized Learning Plan (ILP) throughout the scholar’s high school career.